josercruz01/hsoptions/README.md

 HsOptions is a Haskell library that supports command-line flag processing.

 It is equivalent to `getOpt()`, but for `Haskell`, and with a lot of neat extra features.
-Tipically, an application specifies what flags is expecting from the user -- like `--user_id` or `-file <filepath>` -- somehow in the code, `HsOptions` provides a declarative way to define the flags in the code by using the `make` method.
+Tipically, an application specifies what flags it is expecting from the user -- like `--user_id` or `-file <filepath>` -- somehow in the code, `HsOptions` provides a declarative way to define the flags in the code by using the `make` function.

 Most flag processing libraries requires all the flags to be defined in a single point, such as the main file, but `HsOptions` allows the flags to be scattered around the code, promoting code reuse and scalability.
 A module defines the flags it needs and when this module is used in other modules it's flags are handled by `HsOptions`.

+`HsOptions` is completely functional, specially because no global state is modified.
+The only `IO` actions performed are to get the command-line arguments and to expand the configuration files.

 Another important feature of `HsOptions` is that it can process flags from text files as well as from command-line.
 This feature is available with the use of the special `--usingFile <filename>` flag.

 For example: